luxeengine/luxe-docs/docs/guide.md

 ### Running a project

-**From the luxe editor**
+**Running via the luxe editor or code editor**

-The play icon on the top right corner of the UI will run the game.
-You can also press ++cmd+p++ / ++ctrl+p++ to run the game (from the world editor only atm).
+You can learn how to run the project via code and via the luxe editor from [this page in the tutorial]((../tutorial/create-and-run-a-project/#running-the-project-via-code)).

-!!! warning
-    You can simulate the loaded scenes in the editor by pressing ++p++, but note that play in editor support is experimental/early.

-**From a code/text editor**

-You can run your project [from your editor of choice](#).
-From the editor, in the project context, select "editor/ide setup..." which will explain how to use the plugins for sublime text or vscode.

 **Running from a command line**

 You can also run your project from a terminal using `luxe run` from inside the project folder.

+A shortcut is installed to the last installed version of luxe at `<home>/.luxe/bin/luxe`.

+!!! note "setting the shortcut version"
+    You can set the version using the launcher, by right clicking on an installed version of the engine.
+    The tools + settings page also has an option to set to an explicit path (e.g dev build mode).

+mac + linux: `~/.luxe/bin/luxe run`
+windows: `c:\Users\<USER>\.luxe\bin\luxe run`

 ## Workflow